MacArthur Highway

-The MacArthur Highway, officially the Manila North Road (MNR or MaNor), is a 685 km, two-to-six lane, national primary highway and tertiary highway in Luzon, Philippines, connecting Caloocan in Metro Manila to Aparri in Cagayan.
-It is the second longest road in the Philippines, after Maharlika Highway.
-It is primarily known as MacArthur Highway in segments from Caloocan to Urdaneta, Pangasinan, although it is also applied up to Ilocos Sur, and likewise called as Manila North Road for the entire length.
+The MacArthur Highway, officially the Manila North Road (MNR or MaNor), is a 685 km, two-to-six lane, national primary highway and tertiary highway in Luzon, Philippines, connecting Caloocan in Metro Manila to Aparri in Cagayan at the north.
+It is the second longest road in the Philippines, after the Pan-Philippine Highway.
+It is primarily known as MacArthur Highway in segments from Caloocan to Urdaneta, Pangasinan, although it is also applied up to Ilocos Sur and called Manila North Road for the entire length.
+It was named after the top American general commander during World War II and the Korean War, Douglas MacArthur.